Skip to content

 Source notes

 Rules move.
-Check Tennessee Department of Commerce and Insurance - Division of Fire Prevention again before you pay, renew, or schedule work around this requirement.
+Check Tennessee State Fire Marshal's Office (TDCI Division of Fire Prevention) again before you pay, renew, or schedule work around this requirement.

 Keep Fire Sprinkler Contractor License dates, proof, and official links with the rest of your license work.